janet-dev/ci-milestone-project-2/TESTING.md

 [ARE YOU STRUGGLING WITH NULL VALUES IN JEST?](https://code-institute-room.slack.com/archives/C7HD37Q1F/p1650618994260909) on Code Institute Slack Channel project-milestone-2 by Benjamin Kavanagh

 [Use Jest write unit testing for DOM manipulation](https://dev.to/ms314006/use-jest-write-unit-testing-for-dom-manipulation-3n6c) by Clark on Dev.to

+[How to get the code coverage report using Jest?](https://stackoverflow.com/questions/24825860/how-to-get-the-code-coverage-report-using-jest) - answer by ccalvert on Stack Overflow

+Jest CLI Options - [Using with npm scripts](https://jestjs.io/docs/cli#using-with-npm-scripts) by Jest Docs

 [aria-label](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label)